-Luxury resort Capella Pedregal will bring together master chefs for its inaugural wine and food festival, A Taste of Capella.
-Spend five days sampling exquisite cuisine and taking part in educational gastronomical experiences.
+Luxury resort Capella Pedregal will bring together master chefs for its annual wine and food festival, A Taste of Capella.
+Spend four days sampling exquisite cuisine and taking part in educational gastronomical experiences.
 Activities will include cooking demonstrations, wine and cheese tastings, a 5-course dinner (each course expertly prepared by a different chef), parties on the beach with chef-prepared food stations, and more.

 Website: A Taste of Capella